 Live Broadcast of Japan Lancet Series Launch

-Dr. Michael Reich is currently in Japan participating in the Lancet Special Series on Japan Launch Symposium: Restructuring Japan’s Healthcare System?
+Professor Michael Reich is currently in Japan participating in the Lancet Special Series on Japan: Restructuring Japan’s Healthcare System?
 Beyond the March 11 Disaster.
 There will be a live broadcast beginning at 8:30pm (EST) Thursday, September 1st.
 If you cannot watch this live, archived footage of the sessions will be available online at a later date if you are interested.

 Gareth Green Award for Excellence in Public Health

-Pictured on the right: three GHP graduating SM2 students, Michael Hadley, Tom McHale, and Dana Thomson, who have been selected as the winners of this year’s Gareth Green Award for Excellence in Public Health Practice.
+GHP graduating students, Michael Hadley, Tom McHale, and Dana Thomson, have been selected as the winners of the 2011 Gareth Green Award for Excellence in Public Health Practice.
 Also pictured: Marcia Castro, Assistant Professor of Demography was awarded the HSPH Mentoring Award.

 Congratulations to Yanfang Su, whose research on New Estimates of Elasticity of Demand for Healthcare in Rural China won first prize at the HSPH 25th annual Poster & Exhibit Day.
 Congratulations also to Takemi Fellow Joseph Okeibunor (2010-2011), whose poster was selected by judges for Honorable Mention in the Postdoctoral category.
 Click here to read the full article.